veerleprins/FemAlert-meesterproef/README.md

 ### 🔩 Settings

-On this page, the settings of the club owner are shown.
-The club owners can edit their information here, log out, or turn on the Dark theme mode.
+On this page, the settings of the club owner or festival owner are shown.
+The owners can edit their information here, log out, or turn on the Dark theme mode.
 Here's a screenshot of our design for the 'Settings' page:<br><br>
 <img src="https://imgur.com/RzhchBy.png" width="500" height="300">

 The Dark theme mode is an extra feature we are implementing if we have enough time to do so.
 Our main focus will be on the other pages, where the functionalities of the dashboard are the most important.